News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 I remember thinking 'I wish my deaf friends were here with me, they'd love it!'

-Anyway, afterwards I wondered 'Why can't all films be captioned at the cinema, like they are on TV?'
+Anyway, afterwards I wondered 'Why can't all films be subtitled/captioned at the cinema, like they are on TV?'
 So my friends and I investigated.
-It turned out that caption tracks WERE being produced - after the cinema release, in time for the films' 'home entertainment' release.
-It appeared that film companies just needed to ensure that caption tracks were produced earlier, in time for the cinema release, and cinemas just needed to make use of those tracks - to put on some captioned screenings each week.
+It turned out that subtitles/captions tracks WERE being produced - after the cinema release, in time for the films' 'home entertainment' release.
+It appeared that film companies just needed to ensure that subtitles/captions tracks were produced earlier, in time for the cinema release, and cinemas just needed to make use of those tracks - to put on some subtitled/captioned screenings each week.

 So we began to contact the relevant people, the gatekeepers who decide on such matters, to try to persuade them to do their very best to make cinema films and screenings accessible to film fans with hearing loss.

-We ran a nationwide petition in UK primary schools to gather the views of children with hearing loss and their families on accessible, captioned cinema.
+We organised a nationwide petition in UK primary schools to gather the views of deaf children and their families about accessible subtitled cinema.

 The response was overwhelming.
-People nationwide expressed their wishes for deaf children in their community to enjoy the cinema experience with their peers.
-One school, with only 12 deaf pupils, gathered almost 1,500 signatures.
+People across the country expressed their support for deaf children being able to enjoy the cinema alongside their classmates and friends.
+One school with just twelve deaf pupils gathered almost 1,500 signatures.

-In 2004, impressed with our work, the UK film industry hired our non-profit sociable enterprise - YourLocalCinema.com - to run the marketing arm of the scheme - to promote accessible films and screenings nationwide.
+In 2004, impressed with the project, the UK film industry asked our non-profit social enterprise — YourLocalCinema.com — to run the marketing side of the scheme and promote accessible films and screenings across the UK.

-Today, more than 20 years after my first English-language captioned cinema experience, almost all UK cinemas show a choice of the latest films with captions each week.
-My friends and I can enjoy the cinema experience.
+Today, more than twenty years after my first English-language captioned cinema experience, almost all UK cinemas show a selection of films with captions each week.
+My friends and I can enjoy the cinema experience together.

-Today, the non-profit, multi-award-winning 'YourLocalCinema' listings & information service is supported by the BFI and film companies such as Disney, Warner Bros etc receives more than a million visits annually.
+Today the non-profit, multi-award-winning YourLocalCinema listings and information service is supported by organisations including the BFI and major film companies such as Disney and Warner Bros, and receives more than one million visits each year.

 Dean